elasticio/elasticio.github.io/content/_guides/error-retry.md

 If answer to any of these questions is no then it is highly possible you would get an error again after the Retry.

+## Error Retention policy
+There is a limit that defines the maximum number of errors we list for a Flow.
+If the limit is reached, no new errors are listed for the given Flow anymore.
+This limit will protect you from the "chatterbox" Flows that tend to spam too much.

+The default limit is `1000` records per Flow, and is set by `MAX_ERROR_RECORDS_COUNT` environment variable.
+If the amount of errors per Flow gets higher then `MAX_ERROR_RECORDS_COUNT` value, the Platform removes old error records and shows a corresponding notification in the UI.

 ## Related links